External Beam Therapy (EBT)

-For treatment planning the dosimetrist, radiation physicist and radiation oncologist use a special computer program to calculate the radiation dose that will be delivered to the patient's tumor and the surrounding normal tissue.
+For treatment planning, the dosimetrist, medical physicist and radiation oncologist use a special computer program to calculate the radiation dose that will be delivered to the patient's tumor and the surrounding normal tissue.
 The radiation oncologist will determine the volume of the tumor and other areas that need to be treated and outline those on the treatment planning images.
 He or she will also outline normal structures that should be avoided or considered in devising the treatment plan.
 Together, the oncologist, dosimetrist and physicist will generate a treatment plan that delivers the appropriate dose to the tumor while minimizing dose to surrounding normal tissues.
-In certain cases, this process may employ such techniques as three-dimensional conformal therapy or intensity-modulated radiation therapy.
+In certain cases, this process may employ such techniques as three-dimensional conformal therapy, intensity-modulated radiation therapy (IMRT), or volumetric modulated arc therapy (VMAT).
 This planning is based on CT, MRI and PET/CT scans which may be done in the radiology department or the radiation oncology department.

 After the simulation and planning have been completed, the treatment can begin.

 Before each treatment session, the patient may be asked to change into a gown.
 The radiation therapist brings the patient into the treatment room and places him/her on the treatment couch of the linear accelerator in exactly the same position that was used for simulation using the same immobilization devices.
 The therapist carefully positions the patient using the alignment lasers and the marks that had been placed on the patient during simulation.
 Some form of imaging is often used prior to the treatment delivery to verify the accuracy of the patient setup.
 Some of the types of imaging that can be used include x-rays, ultrasound and cone beam CT.
 The therapist goes outside the room and turns on the linear accelerator from outside.
 Beams from one or more directions may be used and the beam may be on for as long as several minutes for each field.